-Citizens Request Form: Re-Evaluation of Materials Initiated by Address Address Telephone Representing: Self?
+Citizens Request Form: Re-Evaluation of Materials

+Initiated by

+Address

+Telephone Representing: Self?

 Organization?

-School where materials are used Grade level used School where materials are usedGrade level used Author of the material in question Title Copyright date Publisher AV Materials; Kind of media (film, filmstrip, record, etc.) Other materials or presentation; identify Please respond to the following questions.
+School where materials are used Grade level used

+Author of the material in question

+Title

+Copyright date

+Publisher

+AV Materials; Kind of media (film, filmstrip, record, etc. )

+Other materials or presentation; identify

+Please respond to the following questions.
 If sufficient space is not available, please use back of this sheet or additional sheet of paper.

 1. Have you read, seen, viewed, or listened to this material in its entirety?

 2. What do you believe is the main idea of this material?

 3. To what do you object?
-Please cite specific passages, pages, sequences, etc. 4.
-What do you feel might result from use of this material?
+Please cite specific passages, pages, sequences, etc.

+4. What do you feel might result from use of this material?

 5. Are you aware of reviews of this material?
 What reviews have you read?

-6. Was the material required?
-Recommended?
-By whom 7.
-For what grade level might this be suitable?
-8. What action would you prefer that the school take on this material?a.
-Do not assign it to my childb.
-Other 9.
-In its place, what material do you recommend which would provide adequate information on the subject or as a valuable picture and perspective of our society?
-DATESIGNATURE
+6. Was the material required? \\\\\\ Recommended? \\\\\\By whom a.
+Do not assign it to my child b.
+Other

+7. For what grade level might this be suitable?

+8. What action would you prefer that the school take on this material?

+9. In its place, what material do you recommend which would provide adequate information on the subject or as a valuable picture and perspective of our society?

+DATE \\\\\\ SIGNATURE \\\\\\